PaulSHahn2/emacssetup/README.md

 Of course, for this to work you first must program the macros into your Kenesis keyboard.
 Which means you must have a Kenesis keyboard.
-To use the keypad layer with modifier key, you must also have something like the foot pedal.
+To use the keypad layer with a modifier key, you must also have something like a programmable foot pedal.

 If you keyboard professionally, it is worth investing in these items *before* you get repetitive stress injuries, regardless of what editor or IDE you use.
 In